-The Coordination Role of Stress Test Disclosure in Bank Risk Taking
+The Coordination Role of Stress Tests in Bank Risk Taking

 58 Pages Posted: 5 Jul 2018 Last revised: 9 Oct 2019

 We examine whether stress-test disclosures distort banks' risk-taking decisions.
 We study a model in which a regulator may choose to rescue banks in the event of concurrent bank failures.
 Our analysis reveals a novel coordination role of stress-test disclosures.
 By disclosing stress tests, a regulator informs all banks of the failure likelihood of other banks, which facilitates bank's coordination in risk-taking.
 However, conducting stress tests also enables the regulator to more effectively intervene banks, coordinating them preemptively into taking lower risks.
 We find that disclosing stress tests always increases the rate of bank failure and, unless bank failure externalities are sufficiently severe, disclosure also increases banks' average risk and the bailout likelihood.

 Suggested Citation: Suggested Citation